ABBANAPURI0445/URSI/july 1st/Artifactory.md

 ## static code analysis

-  1 use case
+  1 use case:
-  2 tools in static code analysis
+  2 tools in static code analysis:
      veracode
      sonarqube
      codecy
   3 how to install sonarqube:

-  4 how to integrate to jenkins
+  4 how to integrate to jenkins:
      * install plugin
      * goto system configure
          look at sonarqube image